DOT & IMDG Dangerous Goods Shipping Course

 PART 2- IMDG OBJECTIVES:

 If you ship hazmat by vessel, your carrier may require your packages to meet international standards.
 IMDG training is required for all persons who transport dangerous goods according to IMDG Code 1.3.
 The IMDG training rules are recommended for shore-based personnel.
 However, vessel carriers often require compliance with them as a condition of accepting your shipments.
-These rules apply in addition to the US DOT Hazardous Materials Regulations.
+These rules apply in addition to the US DOT/IMDG Hazardous Materials Regulations.
 The DOT also requires hazmat employees to be trained on all applicable modal rules.
 Failure to comply with the IMDG Code can result in civil penalties, rejected shipments, incidents in transit, and carrier blacklisting.

 This dangerous goods vessel transportation portion of this course was developed for anyone that: